 1 See Care Act 2004.

-2 https://thecpsu.org.uk/help-advice/introduction-to-safeguarding/what-is-safeguarding practices.
-All NGBs will have developed safeguarding and disciplinary policies and procedures.
-It is imperative that all sports ensure that those are comprehensive, robust, transparent, fit for purpose and capable of withstanding scrutiny and challenge.
+2 https://thecpsu.org.uk/help-advice/introduction-to-safeguarding/what-is-safeguarding

 3 For ease of reference we use NGB throughout.
 It is intended to refer to and to include any sporting organisation or body.